Kentucky

 How the KCDPA Compares to Other State Privacy Laws

-The KCDPA is widely regarded as one of the more business-friendly comprehensive state privacy laws.
-Several provisions distinguish it from stricter frameworks in California, Colorado, and other states.
+The KCDPA is widely regarded as one of the more business-friendly comprehensive state privacy laws enacted through 2026.
+Several provisions distinguish it from stricter frameworks.

 No universal opt-out requirement.
 Unlike California, Colorado, Connecticut, Montana, Delaware, and several other states, Kentucky does not require businesses to honor Global Privacy Control or similar universal opt-out signals.

 Permanent cure period.
 The 30-day cure period never expires.
-In New Hampshire and New Jersey, the right to cure sunsets after an initial period.
-Kentucky gives businesses a permanent opportunity to fix violations before facing penalties.
+In New Hampshire, New Jersey, and Rhode Island, the right to cure sunsets after an initial period.
+Kentucky gives businesses a permanent opportunity to fix violations before facing penalties, subject to the AG's discretion in enforcement strategy.

 Narrow sale definition.
 The KCDPA only covers data exchanges made for monetary consideration.
 States like California and Colorado define "sale" more broadly to include exchanges for other valuable consideration.